Ebb and Flow are the newest additions to H2O’s Nature Center.

-These turtles all have concentric diamond-shaped markings on the scutes (plates) of their top shells, but they vary greatly in color and pattern among the seven subspecies.
+These turtles all have concentric diamond-shaped markings on the scutes (plates) of their top shells.
+The markings vary greatly in color and pattern among the seven subspecies.
 They are typically shades of gray, black, and brown.
-While females are considerably larger than males, all have large webbed feet that provide them with the strong swimming abilities required in an environment with tidal fluctuations and powerful currents.
+Females are considerably larger than males.
+Both sexes have large webbed feet.
+These provide them with the strong swimming abilities required in an environment with tidal fluctuations and powerful currents.

 The diamondback terrapin’s territory spans the Atlantic and Gulf Coast states from Maine to Texas and they are especially populous in the Carolinas.